Central Hillside

 Central Hillside is a neighborhood in Duluth, Minnesota, United States; located directly uphill from the city's downtown.
 The neighborhood offers views of the city and lake.

 Duluth's Mesaba Avenue (Highway 194) travels through the Central Hillside neighborhood.
 Many residents consider the area west of Mesaba Avenue to be the Observation Hill neighborhood, which is not included on official city maps.
 Mesaba Avenue, Lake Avenue, and Fourth Street are three of the main routes in the community.

-Central Hillside has notable architectural gems, including the Sacred Heart Center on Fourth Street.
+Central Hillside has several notable architectural gems, including the Sacred Heart Center on Fourth Street.
 Buckingham Creek flows through the neighborhood near 12th Avenue West.